skohli182/PonoPonoPeaceInitiative/README.md

 # Pono Pono Peace Initiative

-A website for the Ponopono Peace Initiative — an organization that works to grow the impact of peacebuilding in the Pacific region.
+A website for the Pono Pono Peace Initiative — an organization that works to grow the impact of peacebuilding in the Pacific region.
 The site provides information about the organization's mission, ongoing projects, blog updates, a student peacebuilder competition, and a donation page.

 ## Pages